BoevaLab/CanSig/docs/preprocessing.rst

 .. todo:: Add image of the chromosome heatmap showing separation of malignant and
     non-malignant cells.

-.. todo:: umap for each score + umap for malignant/non-malignant cells in CNV space.

-.. note:: For faster pre-processing plotting can be turned off by setting plot to False.

-   The preprocessing tutorial.
+.. todo:: Add UMAP plots in CNV space with cell scores and malignant/non-malignant cells.

 The next plot is generated after inferring CNVs.
 It shows the chromosome heatmap separated into malignant and non-malignant and the malignant cells are further divided